ysyk2021/the-power-of-agile-leadership-navigating-change-and-uncertainty/src/chapter-9-2.md

-Chapter 9: Integrating Agile Leadership with Organizational Culture: Aligning Agile Leadership with Business Goals
+Aligning Agile Leadership with Business Goals
 ==================================================================================================================

 Integrating agile leadership with an organization's culture can be a critical success factor in achieving agility and driving results.
 In this chapter, we will explore the importance of aligning agile leadership with business goals.